Ramsey-type problems in orientations of graphs: Abstract

 \section{Abstract}

 Given an acyclic oriented graph $\dgh$ and a graph $G$, we write $G \rms \dgh$ if every orientation of $G$ has an oriented copy of $\dgh$.
-We define $\dr(\dgh)$ as the smallest number $n$ such that there exists a graph $G$ satisfying $G \rms \dgh$.
+We define $\dr(\dgh)$ as the smallest number $n$ such that there exists a graph $G$ of order~$n$ satisfying $G \rms \dgh$.
 Denoting by $R(H)$ the classical Ramsey number of a graph $H$, we show that $\dr(\dgh) \leq 2R(H)^{c \log^2 h}$ for every acyclic oriented graph $\dgh$ with $h$ vertices, where $H$ is its underlying undirected graph.
-We also study the threshold function for the event $\{G(n,p) \rms \dgh\}$ in the binomial random graph $G(n,p)$.
-Finally, we consider the {isometric} case, in which we require that, for every two vertices $x, y \in V(\dg{H})$ and their respective copies $x', y'$ in $\dg{G}$, the distance between $x$ and $y$ is equal to the distance between $x'$ and $y'$.
-We prove an upper bound for the isometric Ramsey number of an acyclic orientation of the cycle, applying the hypergraph container lemma in random graphs.
+We also study the threshold function for the event $\{G(n,p) \rms \dgh\}$ in the binomial random graph.
+Finally, we consider the {isometric} model, and we prove an upper bound for the isometric Ramsey number of an acyclic orientation of the cycle, by applying the hypergraph container lemma in random graphs and adapting an argument of {H{\`a}n}, {Retter}, {R{\"o}dl} and {Schacht}.

 \footskip=25pt